Water Temperature Chart And Required Wetsuit Thickness

 NOTE: If you are looking for wetsuit thickness/water temperature chart for scuba diving check this article.

 What wetsuit, what thickness of neoprene to choose for certain water temperature?
 It depends on a couple of factors and water temperature is just one of them.
 When choosing the right wetsuit for a certain water temperature and conditions, the main factors to consider are water temperature, air temperature, wind, cold sensitivity and activity.
-Lets take a quick look at what each of them means:
+Lets take a look at what each of them means (if you just want the thickness/temperature chart skip this and go down):

 Water temperature